-Towable net revenues increased \$33.3 million or 197.2% in the first quarter of Fiscal 2017 as compared to the first quarter of Fiscal 2016.
-This was primarily due to the acquisition of Grand Design which added revenues of \$25.8 million in the quarter.
-In addition, Winnebago-branded Towable revenues rose \$7.5 million or 44.2% in the quarter.
+Towable net revenues increased \$184.3 million in the first six months of Fiscal 2017 as compared to the first six months of Fiscal 2016.
+This was primarily due to the acquisition of Grand Design which added revenues of \$169.4 million in the first six months.
+In addition, Winnebago-branded towable revenues rose \$14.9 million or 39.9% in the first six months.

-Towable deliveries grew by 146.6% in the quarter which is far in excess of recent industry trends.
-With the addition of Grand Design, our towables market share increased from 0.9% to 4.3% when comparing shipments during the twelve month trailing periods ended October 2015 and October 2016.
-The addition of Grand Design has also resulted in a higher ASP due to a greater proportion of higher-priced fifth wheel units for the first quarter of Fiscal 2017 compared to the same period in Fiscal 2016.
-Other strong increases in backlog and the dealer inventory turn ratio have been influenced by the acquisition of Grand Design in the quarter.
+Towable deliveries grew by 319.4% in the first six months of Fiscal 2017 primarily due to the acquisition of Grand Design and also due to Towables growth far in excess of recent industry trends.
+With the addition of Grand Design in November, our towables market share increased from 0.9% to 1.9% when comparing shipments during the twelve month trailing periods ended January 2016 and January 2017.
+The addition of Grand Design has also resulted in a higher ASP due to a greater proportion of higher-priced fifth wheel units for the first six months of Fiscal 2017 compared to the same period in Fiscal 2016.
+Other strong increases in backlog and the dealer inventory turn ratio have been influenced by the acquisition of Grand Design.

-Towable segment Adjusted EBITDA excludes the costs associated with the acquisition and as such increased \$3.6 million or 340.4%.
+Towable segment Adjusted EBITDA excludes the costs associated with the acquisition and as such increased \$22.0 million.
 This increase illustrates the favorable impact of Grand Design and the organic growth of the Winnebago-branded towables operating unit.
-We achieved strong results in our towables operations, where shipments grew much faster than the industry as a result of greater penetration of our new products and further expansion of our distribution base.
+We achieved strong results in our Towables segment, where shipments grew much faster than the industry as a result of greater penetration of our new products and further expansion of our distribution base.
 We believe we can continue to achieve growth in excess of the overall towables market projections for the remainder of Fiscal 2017.